Our work with

 Our Community Engagement Vision

-MOVE is passionate about making movement accessible for everyone impacted by cancer by supporting communities to move more because we recognise that there are health inequalities that means not everyone has the same opportunities to move.
+MOVE is passionate about making movement accessible for everyone impacted by cancer by supporting communities to move more.
+We know through research and local evidence that health inequalities exist across the UK that means not everyone has the same opportunities to move.
+Our growing movement of people are working to change that so everyone can move in the way that is right for them, because movement really matters.

 MOVE Mentor programme